oorrwullie/routy/README.md

 ### cfg.json
 The cfg.json file contains the configuration for the base hostname and subdomains.
 A typical configuration including a configuration for a websocket looks like this:
+The timeouts are in milliseconds.
+All websocket paths are `/ws` on their respective subdomains.
 ```
 {
     "domains": {